 Skip to main content

-Three Tips for Diversifying and Strengthening Your Supply Chain - Part 1
+Tips from a Supply Chain Consultant for Diversifying and Strengthening Your Supply Chain - Analysis

-The past 2 years have shown that relying on a single raw materials source is a recipe for disrupted supply chains and an inability to meet customer demand.
+The past 2 years have shown that relying on a single raw materials source is a recipe for disrupted supply chains and an inability to meet customer demand, ultimately affecting customers.
 A robust supply chain is achieved not only by diversity, but also reliability and resilience.
 An effective procurement and supply chain organization should be one that brings value to the overall organization, which is accomplished by having the right strategic and tactical approach.

 We’ve outlined three actionable tips that can be used to consider how to build a more diverse and robust supply chain.